Program

 An Innovative Reading Tool

-(Available 2023-2024 School Year)
+(Available 2024-2025 School Year)

-This innovative reading tool integrates Science of Reading research outlined in the Advanced Education Research and Development Fund’s 2022 concept paper, Reading Reimagined: A New Inclusive Research and Development Initiative,” which highlights how improvements in non-academic elements of reading (i.e. reading identity, self-efficacy, engagement, motivation) accelerate reading achievement among underserved and neurodiverse learners.
+This innovative reading tool integrates Science of Reading research outlined in the Advanced Education Research and Development Fund’s 2022 concept paper, Reading Reimagined: A New Inclusive Research and Development Initiative,” which highlights evidence that improvements in non-academic elements of reading (i.e. reading identity, self-efficacy, engagement, motivation) accelerate reading achievement among underserved and neurodiverse learners.